orzephyrous/Zephyr-config/mpv/README.md

 set volume max to 200 (default was 130)

+set ytdl option to read cookies from browser

+set sub-auto to fuzzy

 ### input.conf

-add commands and descriptions for script hotkeys, add comments for command_palette
+add commands and descriptions for script hotkeys, see comments in `input.conf`

-quit: ESC -> q (mpv setting)

-Mouse Wheel, volume change by 5 (default by 2)

-show commands: C -> _

-show config editor: c -> Ctrl+c

-load sub or audio: Alt+s/a -> Alt+S/A

-stop: Ctrl+s -> !

-Space: speed up when pressed(inputevent.lua)

 ## scripts